 If you fail to shorten these branches they will eventually grow too long and as your plant grows outward it will fall down too much and runs the risk of snapping off simply because of the weight of having too many flowers.

 Properly pruning in this regard will force the flowers to open up closer to the main branches and that will help you or blooms to stay contained.
 Most of the time when you shorten your branches by no more than three or four in your plant will do just fine.
 If your plant is already a little skinny and there isn’t a lot left on it, you don’t have to make as severe a cutback as you would normally.

 It is ideal to make the overall appearance as uniform as possible and to do that you want the branches to come out in proper spokes.
 Now, they probably won’t grow to the exact arch and degree or angle that you want, but you can try and prune them to get them as close as possible.
 The more you do this the more your plant will behave and take on that umbrella look with even distribution and beautiful blooms.

 The final thing you want to do is cut off anything that is struggling and trying to grow inward or straight up.
 Cut these as close to the main trunk or one of the main branches as possible.
-If they start to grow in different directions you won’t have a uniform appearance and you’ll have one branch that sticks out for feet up word on an otherwise bear trunk.
+If they start to grow in different directions you won’t have a uniform appearance.

 One of the nicest things about hydrangeas especially this variety is that it’s one of the strongest and toughest plants out there.
 They will push out new growth whenever it’s necessary so even if you get a little too carried away with your pruners, rest assured your plants will keep on thriving.